Ercenk/ContosoAMPBasic/README.md

 then comes back to the generated email and clicks on the link in the email to activate the subscription.

-Please see my overview for the integration points in section “Integrating a Software as a Solution with Azure Marketplace”.
+Please see my overview for the integration points in section "Integrating a Software as a Solution with Azure Marketplace".

 -   [Landing
     page](https://github.com/Ercenk/ContosoAMPBasic/blob/master/src/Dashboard/Controllers/LandingPageController.cs#L27)